b00leant/Smartbit/readme.md

 # Smartbit - Phone Repair & TechnicalSupport Delivery Management

-Smartbit is a free management web tool for companies working in the phone technical support sector.
+Smartbit is a free management web template for companies working in the phone technical support sector.

 ## Official Documentation

-Documentation for the framework can be found on the [Laravel website](http://laravel.com/docs).
+Documentation for the framework I used can be found on the [Laravel website](http://laravel.com/docs).

 ## Contributing